f5devcentral/f5-xc-terraform-examples/workflow-guides/smsv2-ce/waf-on-azure-smsv2-ce.rst

 .. image:: ./assets/azure/smsv2-azure-lb8.png

-9. Access the LB URL and Juice-Shop application should be available which is deployed in Client (Ubuntu) VM using docker and exposed through port 3000
+9. Access the LB URL and Juice-Shop application should be available which is deployed in Ubuntu VM using docker and exposed through port 3000

 .. image:: ./assets/azure/smsv2-azure-lb9.png